ouvaa/ouvaa.github.io/docs/phrases.md

 - **Excuse me, where's the restroom?**
-  - soli, doiled vhe? (sorry, toilet where?)
+  - soli, doled vhe? (sorry, toilet where?)

 - **I'm sorry for the inconvenience.**
   - i soli fo inkov